 - DISTRIBUTION: After medicines are absorption in the body, the next step in the process is distribution.
 After the body receives a medicine inside, it is carried in the body through the bloodstream.
 While this step is happening in the body, side effects can occur when a drug has an effect at a site other than its target site.
 For a pain reliever, the target organ might be a sore muscle in the arm; but the irritation of the stomach could be a side effect.
 Drugs destined for the central nervous system face a nearly impossible to cross barricade called the blood-brain barrier that protects the brain from potentially dangerous substances such as poisons or viruses.
 Other factors that can influence distribution include protein and fat molecules in the blood that can put drug molecules out of commission by latching on them.

 - METABOLISM: After the distribution of medicine, the process of breaking medicine or metabolism takes place.
 The medicine that enters the bloodstream whether swallowed, injected, inhaled, or absorbed through the skin goes into the liver where is it is twisted, pummelled, cut apart, and transformed by proteins called enzymes.
 Medicine that will effectively work then goes to its target site after breaking down.

-- EXCRETION: After metabolism, last stage in the working of medicine is excretion.
+- EXCRETION: After metabolism, the last stage in the working of medicine is excretion.
 The inactive drug gets excreted out of the body.
-Removal of non-active medicine happens through urine or faeces.
+Removal of non-active medicine happens through urine or feces.
 Clinical pharmacologists calculate how a person is processing a drug by measuring the amounts of a drug in urine as well as in blood, checking which the doctors can change the dosage or medicine.
 For example, if the drug is being excreted relatively quickly, a higher dose may be needed.
 This is how medicines work.